-- (a) The applicant's name and customs code; - (b) if the application is submitted by a customs broker, registered agent or an ordinary representative on behalf of the applicant, the information specified in rule 41.14 of the Customs Control Rules as applied by rule 13.5 of these Rules;10 - (c) the reference number of any document that demanded payment of the outstanding amount from the applicant, if applicable; - (d) the amount owed to the Commissioner and whether the amount comprises duties, administrative penalties or interest; - (e) a concise motivation of the applicant's compliance with the qualification criteria set out in rule 3.9, including the reason why the applicant cannot pay the outstanding amount in a single payment immediately, which may, subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules as applied by rule 13.7, be submitted in a separate supporting document;
+- (a) The applicant's name and customs code; - (b) if the application is submitted by a customs broker, registered agent or an ordinary representative12 on behalf of the applicant, the information specified in rule 41.14 of the Customs Control Rules as applied by rule 13.5 of these Rules;13

+12 See definition of "ordinary representative" in rule 1.1 of the Customs Control Rules and explanatory footnote.

-10 If the application is submitted in terms of section 920 of the Control Act, read with section 228 of the Customs Duty Act, by an ordinary representative on behalf of the applicant, the application must comply with the additional requirements set out in Part 5 of Chapter 41 of the Customs Control Act Rules as applied by rule 13.6 of these Rules.
-Note that the said Part 5 applies only to ordinary representatives which per definition excludes persons submitting documents as customs brokers or registered agents.
-It follows that Part 5 does not apply to customs brokers and registered agents that submit applications on behalf of applicants in that capacity.
+13 If the application is submitted in terms of section 920 of the Control Act, read with section 228 of the Customs Duty Act, by an ordinary representative on behalf of the applicant, the application must comply with the additional requirements set out in Part 5 of Chapter 41 of the Customs Control Act Rules as applied by rule 13.6 of these Rules.
+Note that the said Part 5 applies only to ordinary representatives which per definition exclude persons submitting documents as customs brokers or registered agents.
+It follows that Part 5 does not apply to customs